-2019 Road Worthiness Report: Are Britain's Roads and Road Users Up to the Task
+2019 Road Worthiness Report: Are Britain's roads and road users up to the task

-In 2017, 254.4 Billion vehicle miles were driven by car in the uk, making it the biggest ever year for motor transport, and that number is climbing.
-As car ownership increases and Britain's road network strains under the pressure, are we as road users up to scratch with our knowledge of the roads and are our roads themselves safe enough to carry the british public?
+In 2017, 254.4 billion miles were driven by car in the UK, making it the biggest ever year for motor transport, and that number is climbing.
+As car ownership increases and Britain's road network strains under the pressure, are we as road users up to scratch with our knowledge of the roads and are our roads safe enough to carry the British public?

-Halfords has compiled statistics on 12 key areas of interest on our roads to bring together their 2019 Road Worthiness Report.
-The full report can be found here, but we'll briefly go through a few of the main points in the report.
+Halfords Autocentre has compiled a report that looks at 12 key areas of interest for motorists titled the 2019 Roadworthiness Report.
+The following article will briefly discuss a few of the main points in the report.

 Accidents in the UK

-The report found a downward trend in the number of casualties resulting from accidents from 148,385 in 2015 to 126,977 in 2017 despite the number of cars and drivers on the road increasing, with total accidents of all kinds are down since the mid 60's.
-London (unsurprisingly) is the accident hotspot of the UK, contributing 20% of all accidents.
+The report found a downward trend in the number of casualties resulting from accidents from 148,385 in 2015 to 126,977 in 2017.
+Despite the number of cars and drivers on the road increasing, the total number of accidents of all kinds are down since the mid 60's.
+London (unsurprisingly) is the accident hotspot of the UK, contributing to 20% of all accidents.

-When it comes to the causes of accidents, a massive 70% of collisions are down to driver error, with 39% of that down to drivers or riders not looking properly and 22% caused by failing to judge another drivers speed.
-These statistics led to Halfords running the 2018 Halfords Autocentres Roadworthiness Quiz to test Britain's knowledge of the road, and determine whether they were ‘road worthy'.
-The questions tested basic knowledge, such as the drink drive limit and identifying the fog light symbol and only required an 86% mark to pass the test.
-The results backed up what the statistics showed, as 83% of the 55,000 people who took the test failed, with a staggering 99% failure rate for respondents from London.
+When it comes to the causes of accidents, a massive 70% of collisions are down to driver error, and 39% of this figure is made up of motorists not looking properly.
+These statistics led to Halfords Autocentre running its 2018 Roadworthiness Quiz to test Britain's knowledge of the road, and determine whether they were ‘road worthy'.
+The questions tested basic road safety knowledge, including identifying the legal drink drive limit, and required an 86% pass rate.
+The results backed up what the statistics showed, as 83% of the 55,000 people who took the test failed.
+London also had a staggering 99% failure rate.

 Vehicle Defects

-So we've seen that Britains drivers are, to say the least, underwhelming, but how are our vehicles?
-Only 2% of accidents are down to defective motors, yet that still means over 2,000 people have been affected by avoidable car issues.
-The three biggest issues were faulty brakes (36%), illegal, defective or under inflated tyres (33%) and defective steering or suspension (18%).
+The report reveals that only 2% of accidents are down to defective motors, yet that still means over 2,000 people have been affected by avoidable car issues.
+The three biggest issues were faulty brakes (36%), illegal, defective or under inflated tyres (33%), and defective steering or suspension (18%).

 Breakdown Incidents

-Highways England deal with 85,00 breakdowns a year, and over a 2 year period, they found that 40% of breakdowns were down to 4 key things:
+Highways England deal with 85,00 breakdowns a year, and over a 2 year period, they found that 40% of breakdowns were down to these four things:

 - Running out of Fuel